paulsammut/RoboDolf/readme.md

 ### LSR Actor

-The Low Speed Radio (LSR) Actor handles duplex wirelss communication to a remote system via a wireless 900 MHz link.
-It does this by subcribing to a list of RDS messages.
+The Low Speed Radio (LSR) Actor handles duplex wireless communication to a remote system via a wireless 900 MHz link.
+It does this by subscribing to a list of RDS messages.
 On receipt of any of these messages, it serializes them into a string, then compresses the string using GZIP, splits the string into a set of packets to satisfy the maximum COBS packet length less 2 bytes for a CRC32 number, computes the CRC32 value and adds it to the end, then encodes it in COBS to create a packet with a unique termination character.
-With this set of uniquely terimnated byte array packets, it sends them out to the LSR to be transmitted wirelessly.
+With this set of uniquely terminated byte array packets, it sends them out to the LSR to be transmitted wirelessly.